voschezang/coding-handbook/labour/planning.md

 A few common tools are:

-- Product backlog.
+- A product backlog.
 Ideas that will be worked on in the future.
-- [Kanban](https://en.wikipedia.org/wiki/Kanban_board) board.
+- A [Kanban](https://en.wikipedia.org/wiki/Kanban_board) board.
 A dashboard that visualizes what is happening at the moment.

 **Template**